 - Add all 7 dry ingredients into a sifter and sift into a medium sized bowl.
 Set aside

-- Inside a one cup measuring cup, add the 1 tbsp white vinegar.
-Fill the remaining measuring cup with almond milk until you get to the top of the measuring cup.
+- Inside a one cup measuring cup, add the 1 tablespoon white vinegar.
+Fill the remaining measuring cup with dairy free milk until you get to the top of the measuring cup.
 Let sit for 10 minutes.
-(This makes the almond buttermilk)
+(This makes the dairy free buttermilk)

-- In a large bowl, add the applesauce, maple syrup, apple cider vinegar, vanilla, and curdled almond milk after it has set for 10 minutes.
+- In a large bowl, add the applesauce, maple syrup, apple cider vinegar, vanilla, and curdled dairy free milk after it has set for 10 minutes.
 Beat on low speed just until combined.

-- In a small saucepan, add the remaining 1 3/4 cup almond milk and coconut oil to a small saucepan.
+- In a small saucepan, add the remaining 1 ¾ cup dairy free milk and coconut oil to a small saucepan.
 Bring to a boil.

-- Once boiling, remove almond mix mixture from heat and pour into chocolate cake bowl.
+- Once boiling, remove mixture from heat and pour into chocolate cake bowl.
 Using a spatula, fold in just until combined, scraping down any mixture if needed.

 - Let bowl set for 5 minutes.